BurningOKR/BurningOKR/README.md

-### Node & npm
+#### Node & npm

-Node and npm are required for the Angular SPA.
-These can be downloaded and installed via the installer.
+Node and npm are required for the Angular SPA.These can be downloaded and installed via the installer.
 For Angular development, the Angular CLI must be installed with `npm install -g @angular/cli`
+Please use the LTS Version of node.

-### JDK
+#### JDK

 For the backend, the JDK 8 is required.
 The Open JDK 8 can be downloaded [here](https://adoptopenjdk.net/upstream.html).

-## Source Code
+### Source Code

 The source code of the project consists of two parts.
-A Frontend SPA with the framework Angular and a Spring Boot project for the backend.
+A Frontend SPA with the framework **Angular** and a **Spring Boot** project for the backend.

 With `git clone https://github.com/BurningOKR/BurningOKR` the complete repository (including frontend and backend) is cloned.

-## Frontend
+### Frontend

 With IntelliJ, you can now import the frontend project.